smv1256/smv1256/README.md

 ---

-I don't do much on here, in all honesty; I'm more active on Khan Academy...<br>I usually just use this as a bit of a dump xP<br>You can check out my KA profile <a target="_blank" href="https://www.khanacademy.org/profile/kaid_266891459920003908397632/projects">here</a> if ya wanna see some quarter-decent PJS graphics, heh.
-The occasional webpage, too, perhaps.
-I also recently got <a target="_blank" href="https://codepen.io/vanilla5767">CodePen</a> but idk... xP
+I don't do much on here, in all honesty; I'm more active on Khan Academy...<br>I usually just use this as a bit of a dump, haha.<br>You can check out my KA profile <a target="_blank" href="https://www.khanacademy.org/profile/kaid_266891459920003908397632/projects">here</a> if ya wanna see some PJS graphics; perhaps the occasional webpage.
+I also recently got <a target="_blank" href="https://codepen.io/vanilla5767">CodePen</a>... :D

 <em>In the meanwhile, here's a bit about me:</em>
 - ...